An Economy of Gifts

 Our Way of Operating

 Building on this theology of generosity, we have made it our aim to offer the entire ministry of Iona House as a gift.
 In all that we do we are seeking merely to respond to, and echo, the generosity of God and extend what we have received to others.
 We do this from a posture of humility and faith recognizing that we are vulnerable and not self-sufficient.
-Practically speaking it might be helpful to know that there is no wealthy person or foundation backing Iona House; only the faithful generosity of a growing community of gift-giving partners.
+Practically speaking it might be helpful to know that there is no wealthy person or foundation backing Iona House; only the faithful generosity of a growing community of gift-giving partners that we call the ARBOR community.
 We have seen immense amounts of sacrificial generosity bring us to the point where we are today.
 What a joyful adventure it has been.
 All glory to God!

 We often clarify that no matter how wealthy a person is, they cannot “pay” for what we offer.
 It’s not for sale.
 Similar to the gospel in Christ, you can’t earn it or buy it.
 It is a gift.
 You cannot pay for it, but you CAN give in response (or “pay it forward”).
 It may sound like semantics, but there is a distinct difference between “paying” and “giving”.

 Although we offer our ministry as a gift, we do have boundaries and expectations.
-We expect people who come to Iona House to engage in the ongoing rhythm of life that is transpiring to the degree that they’re able.
-We are not a VRBO, B&B, or AirBnB.
-We are a center of Christian formation and contemplation.
+We expect people who come to Iona House to engage in the ongoing rhythm of life that is transpiring to the degree that they’re able and to enter our community as a participant.
+We are not merely a place like a VRBO, B&B, or AirBnB; we are a community of Christian contemplation.
 That being said, we warmly welcome people who are not professing Christians to visit, participate as they’re able, and get a taste of the Christian tradition.

 For some, this gift-model described above may evoke a degree of anxiety or raise questions: